Compliance checks not involving visits: Office based interventions continued

 - do not simply accept the first answer you are given.
 Ask yourself whether it is consistent with previous answers, other information that you hold.

-CIT officers will not be able to obtain sufficient evidence during a telephone Intervention to issue a penalty notice.
-If there is enough evidence to indicate that the business has not put in place adequate anti money laundering systems or processes or that they are not operating properly then this should be recorded on MICRA.
-The RTT should decide having undertaken a risk assessment whether a visit should be carried out to identify the full extent of any non-compliance and explain any areas of concern and agree any action that the business needs to take.
+If there is enough evidence to indicate that there are more complex breaches, such as the business has not put in place adequate anti money laundering systems or processes, then it may be necessary to look at more records and a more detailed type of intervention should be considered to identify the full extent of any non-compliance, explain any areas of concern and agree any action that the business needs to take.

 Officers should remember that risk assessment should precede and inform all aspects of their supervision, including